nluka/DataStructuresAndAlgorithms/README.md

 # data-structs-n-algos

-Lightweight NPM package with JavaScript and TypeScript implementations for common data structures and algorithms.
+Comprehensive NPM package with JavaScript and TypeScript implementations for common data structures and algorithms.

 ## Table of Contents